Advice levels

 The Australian Government can't influence the granting of approval or when the crossing will open.
 Our ability to provide consular help in Gaza is extremely limited.

-There's a high threat of terrorist attack within 50km of Egypt's border with Libya.
-Deadly attacks have recently occurred in the area.
+There's a high threat of terrorist attacks within 50km of Egypt's border with Libya.
+Deadly attacks have occurred in the area.

 You can't drive in Egypt on your Australian driver's licence.